 This is the best season of your life.

 Mindfulness helps train our attention to become more calm, focused, creative, resilient and happy in our work, home and social life.
-On this retreat, our daily mindfulness training, yoga, hiking, and sea kayaking adventures will bring us back in touch with our mental clarity, physical vitality, and with a core of inner stability, strength and belonging that is often absent from the workplace.
+On this digital detox retreat, our daily mindfulness training, yoga, hiking, and sea kayaking adventures will bring us back in touch with our mental clarity, physical vitality, and with a core of inner stability, strength and belonging that is often absent from the workplace.

 I’ll be co-leading the retreat with my good friend, mindfulness teacher and wilderness guide, Kurt Hoelting.
 Kurt’s decades of experience as a wilderness guide and commercial fisherman in Alaska is the perfect complement to his work as a mindfulness teacher.
 His deep knowledge of the Tongass region, and many years as a mindfulness teacher, make him the ideal guide on this multifaceted journey through our inner and outer landscapes.

 Our training is sponsored by Inside Passages, and will be based out of Keene Channel Lodge in the heart of Alaska's spectacular Tongass National Forest, which includes glaciers, wooded trails and beautiful wildlife.
 The lodge will be our home base for the week, where we’ll sleep, eat and practice mindfulness and yoga.

 From the lodge, we’ll take daily excursions which will include mindful hikes and mindful kayaking adventures before returning to the lodge late each afternoon for dinner, practice periods and evening talks and discussions.

 Jon Kabat-Zinn has called mindfulness simply “the art of being fully human.”
 This retreat offers the opportunity to re-discover your deepest self.
 While experiencing the renewing power of stillness in nature, you will also be learning how to quiet your mind and sharpen your focus in ways that also contribute to your effectiveness in the workplace when you return home.